 Carry-on or hold luggage?

 This is probably the first thing to consider before choosing between small suitcases.
 The cases listed here are 20- or 21-inch carry-ons, but most come in other sizes too.
-Click the link for each to see the available options.
+Just click the link for each to see the available options.

 Hard or soft sides?

 I’ve included a range of small wheel suitcase options with both hard and soft sides.
-A hardside case is usually tougher and heavier, while soft sides can make luggage lighter and more flexible.
+A small, hard suitcase on wheels is usually tougher and heavier, while soft sides can make luggage lighter and more flexible.
 Many small roller cases have soft sides, but either way it’s a personal choice.

 See the section below for information on the differences between rolling and spinning wheeled luggage.